johnhowe/Put_Incentive_Model/README.md

 ## Network Bankruptcy

-It has been put forth by @jreighley that [Free PUTs aren't going to fly](https://forum.safenetwork.io/t/free-gets-arent-going-to-fly/5836).
+It has been put forth by @jreighley that [Free GETs aren't going to fly](https://forum.safenetwork.io/t/free-gets-arent-going-to-fly/5836).
 There are a couple points to the effect that they may, but many of the solutions chip away at the problem, and don't provide a paradigm shift to counteract the effect.

 Assuming that the premise of and responses to the argument are understood, there still remains one big unanswered problem - GETs are free *and* can generate income.
 If the economics that I understand still hold, this will not work.
 Namely that you can't get something for nothing.